jeetmp3/jblog.github.io/_posts/java/2018-03-21-Whats-new-in-java-10.md

 date: 2018-03-21T00:00:00-04:00
 comments: true
 share: true
 excerpt: Finally Java10 is available for GA.
-This blog will cover some of the new features introduced in java 10.
+This blog will cover some of the new features introduced in java 10. e.g. Local Variable Type Inference, UnmodifiableCollections in java streams etc
 logo: java/java-10.png
 ---